A registered dietitian nutritionist is a food and nutrition expert who has met academic and professional requirements including:

 Approximately 50 percent of RDNs hold advanced degrees.
 Some RDNs also hold additional certifications in specialized areas of practice, such as pediatric or renal nutrition, nutrition support and diabetes education.

-Registered dietitians who are members of the Academy are not only food and nutrition experts—they are leaders in the field of dietetics.
+Registered dietitian nutritionists who are members of the Academy are not only food and nutrition experts — they are leaders in the field of dietetics.
 Every one of the Academy's wide array of member benefits is designed to advance their knowledge and skills and enhance their networking opportunities.